 When is Pennsylvania getting new voting machines?

-informed counties they must select new voting systems that provide a paper record and meet 21st-century standards of security, auditability and accessibility no later than Dec.
-31, 2019, and preferably have a system in place by the November 2019 general election.
+In April 2018, the Department informed counties they must select new voting systems that provide a paper record and meet 21st-century standards of security, auditability and accessibility no later than December 31, 2019 and implement them by the 2020 primary.

 Status of new voting system certification

 Any voting system selected by a county must be certified by the U.S. Election Assistance Commission (EAC) and the Pennsylvania secretary of state.
 The EAC and the Pennsylvania Department of State evaluate voting systems under current federal and state standards.
 Pennsylvania has developed new standards of